International

 Legislative Power

-The House of Representatives has 42 members elected for four-year terms, two-thirds being elected from the Federation of Bosnia and Herzegovina and one–third from the Republika Srpska.
+The House of Representatives has 42 members elected for four-year terms, with 28 members elected from the Federation of Bosnia and Herzegovina and 14 from Republika Srpska.

-The House of Peoples has 15 delegates serving a four-year term, two-thirds coming from the Federation of Bosnia and Herzegovina (five Croats and five Bosniaks) and one–third from the Republika Srpska (five Serbs).
+The House of Peoples has 15 delegates serving a four-year term, with ten delegates from the Federation of Bosnia and Herzegovina (five Bosniaks and five Croats) and five delegates from Republika Srpska (Serbs).

-Republika Srpska's unicameral legislature is the National Assembly, formed by 83 members directly elected for four-year terms.
+Republika Srpska’s unicameral legislature is the National Assembly, consisting of 83 members directly elected for four-year terms.

 The leading international civil agency in Bosnia and Herzegovina is the Office of the High Representative, which is responsible for overseeing the implementation of the civil aspects of the Dayton Peace Agreement (1995).
-The High Representative - who is also the EU Special Representative - holds the ultimate authority in terms of the Peace Agreements' interpretation.
-The High Representative is authorised to pass laws, if considered necessary, remove officials that obstruct activities from their posts and coordinate activities with other international organisations.
+The High Representative—who is also the EU Special Representative—holds ultimate authority in terms of interpreting the Peace Agreement.
+The High Representative is authorized to pass laws if deemed necessary, remove officials obstructing activities from their positions, and coordinate activities with other international organizations.

 +